sighjs/sigh/README.md

 Running `sigh -w` would compile all the files then watch the directories and files matching the glob patterns for changes.
 Each plugin caches resources and only recompiles the files that have changed.

-sigh plugins are injected into the variables defined at the top of the file. `all`, `glob`, `concat`, `write` and `babel` are built-in (for now) whereas uglify is found by scanning package.json for dependency and devDependency entries of the format `sigh-*`.
+sigh plugins are injected into the variables defined at the top of the file.
+Some of the plugins are built-in (for now) and others are found by scanning package.json for dependency and devDependency entries of the format `sigh-*`.

 ### Running sigh